tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 The JP1K method didn't exist either.
 I did KanjiDamage+.

-If I were to start today I would probably start learning words right away.
+If I were to start today, I would probably start learning words right away.
 If I couldn't handle it, I would pause and try the JP1K method.

 ### Is JAV good for immersion?